 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.

-Blackwood ExPro is a meat-based dry dog food using a significant amount of chicken meal as its main source of animal protein, thus earning the brand 5 stars.
+Blackwood ExPro is a meat-based dry dog food using a significant amount of chicken meal as its main source of animal protein, thus earning the recipe 5 stars.